 Economic development is dependent upon immediately obtaining an adequate and qualified workforce with the skills needed today and into the future.
-ABI supports policies and effective programs that attract and retain the workforce needed to grow the state's economy, including those improving lowa's natural resources, rural infrastructure and quality of life and place.
+ABI supports policies and effective programs that attract and retain the workforce needed to grow the state's economy, including those improving lowa's natural resources, rural infrastructure, remote work access, and quality of life and place.